 The suspects, purported to be the gunman, a driver and a lookout, have all been taken into custody in both the District of Columbia and Prince George's County.

-Jesse Chavez, a 27-year-old food service and bar manager at the Clarion Hotel in Oxon Hill, was shot and killed last week during an armed robbery.
+Jessie Chavez, a 27-year-old food service and bar manager at the Clarion Hotel in Oxon Hill, was shot and killed last week during an armed robbery.

 The shooting suspect has been identified as 20-year-old Deandre Weems.
 The alleged getaway driver is identified as 23-year-old Kimfrey Williams while police say 18-year-old Rinaldo Savon Washington acted as the lookout.